 The team at Berenji & Associates has more than two decades of experience in family law.
 Our law firm and Los Angeles divorce lawyers have been recognized by Super Lawyers and The National Trial Lawyers Top 100.

-Look no further than our law firm when you need trusted legal advice about a separation agreement or other family law matters in Los Angeles, CA. Contact us to schedule a free consultation at (310) 271-6290. with one of our experienced family law attorneys.
+Look no further than our law firm when you need trusted legal advice about a separation agreement or other family law matters in Los Angeles, CA. Contact us to schedule a consultation at (310) 271-6290. with one of our experienced family law attorneys.

 How Our Los Angeles Family Law Attorneys Can Help You Negotiate a Fair Separation Agreement